-- Candidate must pass all courses with a grade of C or higher.
-A cumulative grade-point average of 3.0 (B) is required. - Candidate must log all the required hours for Field Experience, Practicum, and Internships. - For Nebraska licensure, candidate must pass Praxis 0421/5421 Professional School Counselor with a minimum score of 156. - Candidate must complete all program requirements and submit all required documentation for the Program.
+1. Candidate must pass all courses with a grade of C or higher.
+A cumulative grade-point average of 3.0 (B) is required.

+2. Candidate must pass COU 600, COU 601, COU 602 Capstone and Internships.

+3. Candidate must log all the required hours for Field Experience, Practicum, and Internships.

+4. Candidate must submit all required documentation for the Program, Capstone, and Internship.